dymmond/esmerald/docs/en/docs/routing/controllers.md

 ### Parameters

-All the parameters and defaults are available in the [View Reference](../references/routing/view.md).
+All the parameters and defaults are available in the [BaseController Reference](../references/routing/view.md).

 ## Controller routing